SirJosh3917/EEBotTutorials/README.md

 #### I want to create a console bot

 If all what you want to do is a simple console app, then you are free to choose any of the frameworks and compilers.
 I personally recommend Mono and MonoDevelop, but that doesn't matter since console apps will be cross-platform (**unless you somehow call the Windows API, which is in most of the cases useless, and simply annoying, so please keep a pure .NET app**).

+### I have everything ready, let's go code

+Here are the basic steps on how to create your new EE Bot. **All these examples will use console applications**

+* [Creating the project](https://github.com/HabboGame/EEBotTutorials/blob/master/CreatingTheProject.md) - Decide the type of program you want to create